DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Related Work

 \subsection{Zero-Shot Learning for Skeleton-Based Actions}

 Adapting ZSL principles to skeleton-based action recognition began with pioneering works that projected globally-pooled skeleton features into a semantic space using DeViSE-like models or common-space metric learning~\cite{jpose, wray2019fine}.
 While these methods validated the feasibility of skeleton ZSL, they were limited by their reliance on coarse, global representations, often failing to distinguish actions with similar overall movements but different local limb motions.
+The importance of spatiotemporal modeling in skeleton understanding has been well-established across various tasks, including motion prediction where co-attention mechanisms~\cite{shu2022spatiotemporal} have proven effective at capturing joint-level spatial consistency and temporal evolution.
+Beyond supervised settings, self-supervised and semi-supervised approaches have explored multi-granularity representation learning for skeleton data.
+For instance, MAC-Learning~\cite{shu2023multigranularity} introduced anchor-contrastive learning across local, context, and global granularities to address pair ambiguity in semi-supervised settings, while X-CAR~\cite{xu2022xinvariant} proposed learnable augmentation strategies to ensure consistency between augmentation and representation learning.
+Similarly, SDS-CL~\cite{gao2023spatiotemporal} decoupled spatial and temporal features for more nuanced contrastive learning.
+These works underscore the importance of fine-grained, multi-level feature extraction, a principle we leverage in our zero-shot framework.
 Subsequent research has progressively sought more fine-grained alignment.
 For instance, SMIE~\cite{smie} improved temporal modeling by maximizing the mutual information between visual and textual distributions, while SynSE-ZSL~\cite{synse-zsl} made an early attempt at local semantic matching by leveraging the syntactic structure (verbs and nouns) within action labels to guide knowledge transfer.
 The field took a significant leap forward with the use of Large Language Models (LLMs) to generate rich, multi-granularity semantic descriptions.
 Our foundational work, \textbf{PURLS}~\cite{zhu2024partawareunifiedrepresentationlanguage}, and the concurrent STAR~\cite{chen2024finegrainedinformationguideddualprompts}, represent the state of the art by aligning fine-grained, spatio-temporal skeleton features with detailed, LLM-generated prompts, proving the efficacy of multi-level cross-modal alignment.

 Despite their increasing sophistication, these frameworks, including our own PURLS, have largely been built upon \textbf{static semantic representations}.
 Recognizing this limitation, the most recent works have begun to challenge this static paradigm during the model training phase.
 For example, SCoPLe~\cite{Zhu_2025_CVPR} introduces learnable cross-modal prompts to refine semantic guidance, and Neuron~\cite{chen2024neuronlearningcontextawareevolving} proposes a context-aware evolving representation.
 While these methods embed adaptability into the training process, the learned semantic anchors remain fixed during inference.
 This still leaves a critical ``Semantic-Visual Gap'' when encountering the dynamic visual manifestations of unseen classes.
 Our work addresses this gap from a distinct angle, proposing a method to overcome the static representation problem directly at \textbf{inference-time}, thereby tackling the domain shift inherent in ZSL more effectively.